daposarumi/alx-system_engineering-devops/0x02-shell_redirections/README.md

-script for displaying content of file
+script for dislaying content of two files